thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * Code: [Class LoggedOutState](RecycleMe/app/src/main/java/com/example/recycleme/login/LoggedInState.java), [Class LoginContext](RecycleMe/app/src/main/java/com/example/recycleme/login/LoginContext.java), [class LoginState](RecycleMe/app/src/main/java/com/example/recycleme/login/LoginState.java), [class LoginActivity](RecycleMe/app/src/main/java/com/example/recycleme/LoginActivity.java)
     * Description of feature: Users can login through LoginActivity and then it would be authenticated by Firebase
     * Description of your implementation: We implement this by using a LoginActivity alongside with LoginContext.
 The LoginContext, LoggedInState, and LoggedOutState class acts as a State design pattern.
+    * When a user is already logged in, they cannot log in again, and when a user is already logged out, they cannot log out again.
+The state design pattern helps to prevent this error from happening.

 2. [DataFiles].
 Create a dataset with at least 2,500 valid data instances, each representing a meaningful piece of information in your app.
 The data should be represented and stored in a structured format taught in the course. (easy)
     * Link to the Data File [mock_data_updated.json](https://firebasestorage.googleapis.com/v0/b/recyclingapp-login-firebase.appspot.com/o/mock_data_updated.json?alt=media&token=0c0f46ad-1358-4949-9b9e-d1230e2b9ace)